Azure/PSDocs.Azure/index.md

         "storageAccountName": {
             "type": "string",
             "metadata": {
-                "description": "Required.
-The name of the Storage Account."
+                "description": "The name of the Storage Account."
             }
         },
         "tags": {
             "type": "object",
-            "defaultValue": {
-            },
             "metadata": {
-                "description": "Optional.
-Tags to apply to the resource.", "example": {
+                "description": "Tags to apply to the resource.", "example": {
                     "service": "<service_name>",
                     "env": "prod"